Skip to content

 details: A dictionary containing the parameter's specifications.
 Expected keys

-include 'lower', 'upper', and optionally 'default', among others.
+include 'lower', 'upper', and optionally 'default'.

 Raises:

-TypeError: If 'lower', 'upper', or 'default' are not valid floats or cannot
+TypeError: If 'lower', 'upper', or 'default' cannot be converted from scientific

 """